Cup-Of-JavaScript/JavaScript-Intro-2/students/8/readme.md

 My favorite holiday is Halloween.

-My favorite season is Winter.
+My favorite season is WINTER.